ralna/defcon/README.md

 ## Defcon graphical user interface in Docker containers on Linux

-To use defcon GUI, slightly more complicated procedure is needed.
+To use the defcon GUI, a slightly more complicated procedure is needed.
 First one needs to allow a docker container to connect to host's X11 system

     xhost +
     docker run -ti -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix quay.io/fenicsproject/dev